 Milk powder – We used full cream milk powder, but skim milk powder can also be used.
-It’s added to the dough to increase flavour and to help make the dough soft.
+It’s added to the dough to increase flavor and to help make the dough soft.

 Making pineapple jam

-Step 3 – Cook over a medium/high heat until it becomes thick and changes color.
+Step 3 – Cook over medium/high heat until it becomes thick and changes color.